navazjm/navazjm/README.md

 ### Hi there, I'm [Michael!](https://github.com/navazjm)

--   🔭 I’m currently working on [MOTDF](https://github.com/navazjm/motdf) - view all upcoming football matches ⚽️
+-   🔭 I’m currently working on [M.N.E.T.](https://github.com/navazjm/mnet) - The best expense tracker on the planet! ️
 -   👯 I’m looking to collaborate on open source projects that help my fellow developers.
 -   💬 Ask me about anything, I'm happy to help!
 -   In my free time, I love to workout 💪 and watch the Premier League ⚽️